ukparliament/procedure-parsing/public/comments/assign_potential_business_step_state.rb.md

 ... we add the target step to the array of allowed steps.

           @allowed_steps << route_target_step( route_id )
-When the status of the route we've parsed is either 'FALSE' or 'NULL' ...
+When the status of the route we've parsed is 'FALSE' ...

-        when "FALSE", "NULL"
+        when "FALSE"
 ... we add the target step to the array of disallowed as yet steps.

           @disallowed_as_yet_steps << route_target_step( route_id )